SmalkiGroove/heroes-expansion/doc/HEROES.md

 Daughter of Thunder - Shaman

 • Lightning-based spells allways deal full damages to enemies (except those with immunity).
-• The hero casts a free Lightning Bold each turn in combat on a random enemy creature.
+• The hero casts a Lightning Bolt each turn in combat on a random enemy creature (requires mana).

 Starting Skills
 • Spiritism